-The prize is awarded by a jury of 3 intellectuals and artists selected for each edition by the artistic direction.
-From the 2023 edition, thanks to the participation of Ca’ Foscari, the official jury is accompanied by a young jury made up of 7 cinema students.
+The Award is conferred by a jury of three intellectuals and artists selected on each occasion by the artistic direction.
+Starting from the 2023 edition, thanks to the collaboration with Ca’ Foscari, the official jury will be accompanied by a youth jury composed of seven cinema students.

 MILANO: in partnership with La Biennale and Agis